Broadband Internet Service Disclosures

 Congestion management practices used.

 Network monitoring.
 We monitor our network for utilization trends.
 We receive regular reports showing changes in network traffic and congestion.
 We use this information to plan increases in bandwidth available, port additions, or additional connectivity to the Internet.
+Should new technologies or unforeseen developments in the future make it necessary to implement an active congestion management program, we will update these disclosures and otherwise notify our customers of the scope and specifics of this program.

 Purposes of congestion management practices.
 Our High Speed Internet network is a shared network.
 This means that our customers share upstream and downstream bandwidth.
 The goal of our congestion management practices is to enable better network availability and speeds for all users.
 Our congestion management practices serve to: